Skip to main content

 Tips

 • HTTPS is enforced in production - The API rejects http:// URLs at create/update time with a 400 error so PHI in webhook payloads is never transmitted unencrypted (HIPAA 45 CFR 164.312(e)(2)(ii)).
 Existing rules with http:// URLs are also blocked at delivery time and surfaced as webhook_url_blocked in the rule UI — update the URL to https:// to resume delivery.
+In production, private, loopback, and link-local addresses and internal hostnames (.local, .internal, .localdomain) are rejected too — your endpoint must be publicly resolvable.

 • Handle retries - Implement idempotent handlers keyed on eventId (retries of the same delivery carry the same eventId)